Preparing for an Autism Diagnostic Appointment as a Teen or Adult

 • Difficulty identifying one’s own emotions

-• Even when named, difficulty with understanding emotion
+• Even when identified, difficulty understanding the emotion

 • Confusing emotions with one another